 Change is something we humans often find difficult but few changes are as seismic as leaving school.
 This talk helps pupils develop self-esteem, self-efficacy, self-awareness and self-management so that they can feel confident moving into the next phase of life.

 A talk to inspire sixth formers and give them insight into what makes for a successful life.
 The talk considers life after school; encourages them to think outside the box; to realise the importance of taking responsibility for their choices and decisions; to understand the mindset and habits of successful people.

-Create an onsite programme of talks for your pupils, parents and staff.
+Create a programme of talks for your pupils, parents and staff

 Mix and match from our list of talks to create a programme for your school.
-You will need two talks for a half day’s training and up to four talks for a full day.
-If there is a topic you would like but don’t see here please get in touch – we love creating new content.Create your own programme
+All talks can be delivered online as Webinars and are fully interactive and engaging.
+If there is a topic you would like but don’t see here, please get in touch – we love creating new content.Create your own programme